mistersingh179/sidekik/notes/step8.md

 - make video of hot reloading for truffle

 ## ui
+- add message when browser is not supported
 - when launching tell them boldly that no network has been found.
 - inform the user what we read, this way they can fix or triage why their contracts are not being read or why the wrong contracts are being read.
 - make address box editable on setup Files screen